bioidiap/bob.bio.spear/README.rst

  Run speaker recognition algorithms
 =====================================

+This package is part of the ``bob.bio`` packages, which allow to run comparable and reproducible biometric recognition experiments on publicly available databases.

 This package contains functionality to run speaker recognition experiments.
 It is an extension to the `bob.bio.base <http://pypi.python.org/pypi/bob.bio.base>`_ package, which provides the basic scripts.
 In this package, utilities that are specific for speaker recognition are contained, such as:

 * Audio databases
-* voice activity detection preprocessing
+* Voice activity detection preprocessing
 * Acoustic feature extractors
 * Recognition algorithms based on acoustic features

+For further information about ``bob.bio``, please read `its Documentation <http://pythonhosted.org/bob.bio.base/index.html>`_.

 Installation
 ------------